-See our leaflet safety and the 'I have epilepsy' card in this pack.
+See our leaflet safety or contact us for an 'I have epilepsy' ID card.
 Visit livingmadeeasy.org.uk for information on personal alarm system suppliers.

 Alcohol and drugs

 Whether to drink alcohol or take recreational drugs is a personal choice, but it is worth knowing the possible effects they could have on your epilepsy.
 Alcohol or recreational drugs can cause epilepsy in some people.